Vincit/objection.js/doc/guide/transactions.md

 ### Passing around a transaction object

-The most straight forwared way to use a transaction is to explicitly give it to each query you start. [query](/api/model/static-methods.html#static-query), [\$query](/api/model/instance-methods.html#query) and [\$relatedQuery](/api/model/instance-methods.html#relatedquery) accept a transaction as their last argument.
+The most straight forward way to use a transaction is to explicitly give it to each query you start. [query](/api/model/static-methods.html#static-query), [\$query](/api/model/instance-methods.html#query) and [\$relatedQuery](/api/model/instance-methods.html#relatedquery) accept a transaction as their last argument.

 ```js
 try {